TheLoGgI/ionic-maps-markers-list/readme.md

 Creating pages from smaller components implementing hooks and functions to develop each component.
 The Map component begins the center of attention for implementing all of the logic for the map.
 Hereby also updating local storage on the device to make the app work offline and more coherent.

 Likewise, the store implementation is also only in one component.
 Exporting a hook to expose the dispatch and state.
 Also writing state from local storage to the state store.

+It was had keeping track of all of the different states

 **Root**